In this article, our generative AI consulting company will explain how the technology can support healthcare organizations.

 -

 Accuracy concerns.
 AI does make mistakes, and in healthcare, the price of such mistakes is rather high.
-For instance, large language models (LLMs) can hallucinate.
+For instance, LLMs can hallucinate.
 Meaning they can produce syntactically probable outcomes that are factually incorrect.
-Healthcare organizations will need to decide when to tolerate errors and when to require the AI model to explain its conclusions.
+Healthcare organizations will need to decide when to tolerate errors and when to require the AI model to explain its output.
 For instance, if generative AI is used to assist in cancer diagnosis, doctors are unlikely to adopt such a tool if it can’t justify its recommendations.

 -